-2. For weighing electronic balance may be used.
+2. For weighing electronic balance must be used.

-3. Double burette titration method may be used for acid base titrations in Module III.
-Single burette method can befollowed for other titrations (Module IV- VII).
+3. Double burette titration method must be used for acid base titrations.
+Single burette method can be followed for other titrations.

-4. Experiments may be selected in such a way that preference may be given for Modules from IV to VII.
+4. Experiments may be selected in such a way to give maximum preference for Modules from IV to VII.

-5. A minimum number of, 1 experiment from module III, 14 experiments covering Modules IV to VII and 4 inorganic preparations must be done to appear for the examination.
+5. A minimum number of 1 experiment from III, 14 experiments covering IV to VII modules and 4 inorganic preparations must be done to appear for the examination.

-6. Practical examination will be conducted at the end of semester IV.
+6. Practical examination will be conducted at the end of 4th semester.